Akif9748/akf-forum/README.md

 ## To do (Backend, bug fixes)
 - We will use "alert" for errors with fetch api. this added for messages and reactions...
-- message.js/12, so, admin perms,, and api in message.
 - the forum will only use api path... this added for messages and reactions...

 ## Roadmap